-The only other notable thing in step c of the target behavior is the "plugging" part - it is an optimization that says if all tasks on the I_T nexus will be aborted anyway (as with a target reset), there is no need to wait, the target can simply plug all missing CmdSN slots and move on with TMF processing.
+The only other notable optimization is the plugging.
+If all tasks on an I_T nexus will be aborted anyway (as with a target reset), there is no need to wait to receive all commands to plug the CmdSN holes.
+Target iSCSI layer can simply plug all missing CmdSN slots and move on with TMF processing.
 The first objective (maintaining a single ordered command flow) is still met with this optimization because target SCSI layer only sees ordered commands.